Carlo Gagiano: Air Force career

 85 Combat Flying School Impala Flight operated the trusted AerMacchi MB 326M and 326K models.
-However, increasing demand for combat pilots demanded high-intensity instructional flying in the air to air and air to ground roles with an escalating Angolan conflict.
+However, increasing demand for combat pilots demanded high-intensity instructional flying in the air-to-air and air-to-ground roles with an escalating Angolan conflict.
 By July 1981, Gagiano started flying the Mirage III again at 85 Combat Flying School's Mirage Flight.
 Shortly after that, the unit deployed to Air Force Base Ondangwa and flew close air support and escort missions.
-During this period, on 27 August, with a rocket attack on Ongiva in Southern Angola, a SAM 7 hit his leader, who fortunately landed safely at Ondangwa.
+During this period, on 27 August, with a rocket attack on Ongiva in Southern Angola, a SAM 7 hit his leader, who landed safely at Ondangwa.
 On 3 April 1984, he completed 1,000 flying hours on the Mirage III and received a certificate personally signed by Marcel Dassault, the designer of the Mirage III.

-On 1 January 1985, Gagiano was promoted to Commandant (Lieutenant Colonel), spent four months as Staff Officer Mirages at Air Force Head Quarters, followed by the Air Force Senior Command and Staff Course for the rest of the year.
+On 1 January 1985, Gagiano was promoted to commandant (lieutenant colonel), spent four months as Staff Officer Mirages at Air Force Head Quarters, followed by the Air Force Senior Command and Staff Course for the rest of the year.

-In 1986 Gagiano received a command appointment as the Officer Commanding 3 Squadron operating Mirage F1 CZ aircraft from Air Force Base Waterkloof.
+In 1986 Gagiano received a command appointment as the officer commanding 3 Squadron operating Mirage F1 CZ aircraft from Air Force Base Waterkloof.
 During his tenure, the war in Angola escalated further, and the squadron deployed numerous times and mainly operated from Air Force Base Rundu in South West Africa, now Namibia.
 The squadron flew escort and air defence missions.
 Providing air cover for the SA Army in the battle for Cuito Cuanavale was a geographical challenge.
-The closest airbase and air defence radar were 160 nautical miles to the South.
-The Mig 23s operated minutes from their base while the radar horizon for the South Africans was 20 000 feet over the battle area.
-The most challenging disparity was that the Mig 23s had all sector missiles against the Mirage F1 with only rear sector.
-The Mirage F1s intercepted the Migs by ingressing at a low level, communicating to the radar operators through an airborne pilot relaying the messages to increase the surprise factor.
-The F1s intercepted two Mig formations during September 1987, one inconclusive when the missile exploded in the afterburner plume behind the target aircraft.
+The closest airbase and air defence radar were 160 nautical miles to the south.
+The MiG-23s operated minutes from their base while the radar horizon for the South Africans was 20,000 feet over the battle area.
+The most challenging disparity was that the MiG-23s had all-sector missiles against the Mirage F1 with only a rear sector.
+The Mirage F1s intercepted the MiGs by ingressing at a low level, communicating to the radar operators through an airborne pilot relaying the messages to increase the surprise factor.
+The F1s intercepted two MiG formations during September 1987, one inconclusive when the missile exploded in the afterburner plume behind the target aircraft.
 With the second interception, the air defence radar at Rundu lost the targets at a critical time before the F1s could make visual contact.
-The Mig 23s launched their missiles when the F1s obtained visual contact after the initial cross, and the number two F1 sustained damage after the explosion.
+The MiG-23s launched their missiles when the F1s obtained visual contact after the initial cross, and the number two F1 sustained damage after the explosion.
 Air Force Base Rundu was not optimally suited for high-performance fighter aircraft, and the pilot could not stop on the runway.
 When the nosewheel collapsed after the upwind threshold, the ejection seat fired, seriously injuring the pilot.
 In both these cases, Gagiano was on cockpit standby and had to scramble.